RETREAT FAQ

 When should I book my return flight?

-Your final night at Barceló Hotel in Guatemala City is included, offering time to rest and slowly re-enter before travel.
+Your final night at Barceló Hotel in Guatemala City is included, offering time to rest and slowly re-enter before travel. (shared shuttles to airport run every hour or you can book a private transfer or uber)

 If you choose to book a same-day (Oct 17th) late afternoon flight, you will need to arrange private transportation from the lake early that morning (approximately $200) and will miss the closing portion of the retreat.